awsmug/svorm-docs/docs/fields/readme.md

 # Fields

 Fields are the building blocks of a form.
 They are the elements that the user will interact with.
 Fields are grouped in fieldsets.
-A fieldset is a group of fields that are logically related to each other.
-For example, a fieldset could be a group of fields that are related to the user's personal information.

 ## Implementation